 Let’s take the specific example of a rim design.
 Engineers know that the wheel design and type of tyre impact the drag and ultimately the efficiency of the vehicle.
 Finding the optimal wheel and tyre configuration is key to meeting performance and efficiency targets.

-The traditional approach for engineers is to build physics models to predict the optimal car-wheel combination to find a rim design that achieves this optimisation target.
+The traditional approach for engineers is to build physics models to predict the optimal car-wheel combination to find a rim design that achieves the desired vehicle optimisation target.
 This is extremely difficult, if not impossible, and relies on expensive, time-intensive testing under mounting time-to-market and quality pressure.

-On top of that, aerodynamics engineers will do their best in the wind tunnel to get the most insights they can by testing 50 different wheels on multiple cars and testing them in wind tunnels can cost up to 10s of thousands of euros per hour for every single vehicle.
+On top of that, aerodynamics engineers within the automobile industry will do their best in the wind tunnel to get the most insights they can by testing 50 different wheels on multiple cars.
+Yet, testing these cars and their respective vehicle features in wind tunnels can cost up to 10s of thousands of euros per hour for every single vehicle.

-The expertise and the data produced from these wind tunnel tests represent a goldmine of historic knowledge which can be leveraged by self-learning models.
+The expertise and the vehicle data produced from these wind tunnel tests represent a goldmine of historic knowledge which can be leveraged by self-learning models in various ways.

 One of the major pain points in the automotive industry is to find methods to accelerate product development processes as they often deal with the competitive nature of supplying products and services to OEMs.
 The so-called Request for Quotation (RfQ) process is a particularly competitive segment in the process, in which the company needs to provide guarantees of manufacturability and performance in a highly timely manner.